kundajelab/chipseq_pipeline/README.md

 ### Using Species file

-There are many species specific parameters like indices (bwa, bowtie, ...), chrome sizes, sequence file and genome size.
+There are many species specific parameters like indices (bwa, bowtie, ...), chromosome sizes, sequence file and genome size.
 If you have multiple pipelines, it's a hard job to individually define all parameters for each pipeline.
 However, if you have a species file with all species specific parameters defined, then you define less parameters and share the species file with all other pipelines.
 ```
 $ bds chipseq.bds ... -species [SPECIES] -species_file [SPECIES_FILE]
 ```
+<b>IMPORTANT</b> for Kundaje lab cluster and SCG3/4, skip `-species_file` and all genome specific parameters (like bwa_idx, chrsz, ... ) and then just specify species.

 See details <a href="https://github.com/kundajelab/TF_chipseq_pipeline/blob/master/README_PIPELINE.md" target=_blank>here</a>